2014 Buffalo Bills season: Conference

+1 2 New England defeated Denver head-to-head (Week 9, 43–21).; 1 2 Pittsburgh defeated Indianapolis head-to-head (Week 8, 51–34).; 1 2 3 4 Kansas City finished ahead of San Diego in the AFC West based on head-to-head sweep (Week 7, 23–20; Week 17, 19–7).
+Houston finished ahead of Kansas City and Buffalo based on conference record.
+Kansas City finished ahead of Buffalo based on head-to-head victory (Week 10, 17–13).
+San Diego finished ahead of Buffalo based on head-to-head victory (Week 3, 22–10).; 1 2 Jacksonville finished ahead of Oakland based on record vs. common opponents (1–4 to 0–5).; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

 Fist bump controversy

 After a touchdown by Denver Broncos' running back C. J. Anderson during the December 7 game, two officials acknowledged the call through the use of a fist bump.
 The move was seen by many Bills fans and players, including defensive back Aaron Williams, as an insensitive gesture, with some likening the gesture to a conspiracy.
 However, the NFL responded saying the gesture was "an acknowledgment of good mechanics between the two officials involved in making the call."